 Sarah’s age of 58 was given in 1939 when she died on June 20, 1939.
 Although the month and year seem to coincide with what is on her gravestone, the “day” doesn’t match; death date on gravestone is June 27, 1939; The information given by daughter, Myrt Mae (Bryan) Poss, is also who also gave me much of my early information on her parents.
 No spouse was listed and I thought that odd, but it could have just been an oversight, as they clearly knew who their father, William Clark Bryan, was; he was also still living.
 The parents of Sarah T. Bryan were listed correctly and Myrt even knew her grandmother’s maiden name of Gooch, which was a plus here.
 The last name was written as Bryant – often I find my Bryan’s listed with the “t” and some of the family has attributed it to as “running from the law” as they moved county to county and changing the spelling of their name.

 When I began my research, Myrt was one of the first of my grandfather’s siblings of who I turned to for information.
 Most all the siblings at that point, in the late 1990’s, still knew of their grandparents, William Pinkney and Laura (Gooch) Turner.
 They knew where they had lived and even remembered traveling by wagon from Wilkes and Jackson County, Ga. to Lumpkin County for visits.
-Myrt related to me that her mother piled quilts on top of hay in the back of the wagon for the children to sit and sleep as they travelled.
+Myrt related to me that her mother piled quilts on top of hay in the back of the wagon for the children to sit and sleep as they traveled.
 I’d estimate it’s way over 60 miles each way to visit the Dahlonega area; I can’t even imagine sitting on hay, in the back of a wagon, jostling for hours a day.
 It probably took more than one day to travel that far, so you also slept in the wagon at night.

 When they first began trying to remember the exact name and town spellings, they were way off; it took me awhile to even come up with the correct spellings as I was trying to spell the names I was hearing over the phone.
 Through many letters and phone calls, they gave me my start in discovering my Bryan links to Dahlonega, Lumpkin Co., Ga.